-Debenture Law & Legal Definition
+Debenture Law and Legal Definition

 A debenture is a debt instrument evidencing the holder's right to receive interest and principal installments from the named obligor.
 The term applies to all forms of unsecured, long-term debt evidenced by a certificate of debt.
 When investors loan funds to a business, the company may issue a debenture so that repayment of the debt is guaranteed by the overall capital value of the company under certain specific terms.